wgomezf/GP-GLCM/README.md

 * gpfeats: It contains the functions GP3feats.m and GP10feats.m that compute the texture feature in the tables above.
 * misc: Miscellaneous functions.

-Run the program demo.m to calculate the texture features on the BUS datasets.
+Run the program demo.m to compute the texture features on the BUS datasets.
 Next, a logistic regression model is trained using BUS-BRA texture data.
-Finally, the BUS texture data is used as a test set to evaluate the classification performance, reproducing the results in the paper.
-It is necessary to set the 'opt' variable to 3 or 10 to calculate 3 or 10 texture features.
+Finally, the BUS texture data is used as a test set to evaluate classification performance, thereby reproducing the results reported in the paper.
+It is necessary to set the 'opt' variable to 3 or 10 to compute 3 or 10 texture features, respectively.

 Any use of these codes, please cite:

-Wilfrido Gomez-Flores, "Constructing GLCM-based Texture Feature Expressions Using Genetic Programming for Breast Tumor Classification", In Peer-Review, 2025.
+Wilfrido Gomez-Flores, "Constructing GLCM-based Texture Feature Expressions Using Genetic Programming for Breast Tumor Classification", In Peer-Review, 2026.